| An Essay on

 well suited to the requirements of planning, which identified enterprises as

+economic agents while using the resources of branch-based econometrics.
 When the nomenclature was revised in 1959, it was explicitly

-We attempted in this project to throw more light on the
+mentioned that: We attempted in this project to throw more light on the

 branches of economic activity in which establishments or enterprises are